-Even the banking and finance industries are able to provide instant account notifications to clients via SMS.
+Even the banking and finance industries can provide instant account notifications to clients via SMS.

 The good thing with SMS is that you don’t have to use it as a standalone marketing tool.
-It can be used to support your email marketing solutions, for example.
+It can be used to support your email marketing software, for example.